Holiday the Colombian way on the Caribbean island of San Andrés

 Though each time we visit it gets better and better, WiFi connections on San Andres are still very slow.
 We found it very difficult to video call on Whatsapp, etc, or download anything, though regular browsing is ok if you have the patience.
 On the plus side, 4G now works fairly well throughout the island!

 Like the rest of Colombia, San Andres Island doesn’t have typical seasons, only rainy season (June-November) and dry season.
 We visited three times – in March, August and September – and experienced around 30 degrees Celsius / 86 degrees Fahrenheit temperatures every day we were there.
 However, the September visit was the wettest, and we had 2 warm but heavy showers that lasted an hour or so then returned to brilliant sunshine.
-During the August 2019 visit, Hurricane Dorian was passing by, and the secondary wind and storms were bringing up copious amounts of seaweed that littered every beach.
+During our August visit the previous year, Hurricane Dorian was passing by, and the secondary wind and storms were bringing up copious amounts of seaweed that littered every beach.
 Though temperature is never an issue, Caribbean hurricane season is certainly worth thinking about when booking a trip to San Andres Island!

 Can you drink the water on San Andres?